Technologicat/unpythonic/macro_extras/README.md

 assert myadd(2, 3) == 5
 ```

-To write to an outer lexical environment, simply don't ``deflocal`` the name:
+To write to an outer lexical environment, simply don't ``localdef`` the name:

 ```python
 count = let((x, 0))[